q1xiangchen/VMPs/configs/TRAIN.md

 To the yaml configs file, then you do not need to pass it to the command line every time.

-> * For all experiments, we recommend editing the configuration files in [`configs/`](./) to suit your needs.
-> * We also provide the option to use **wandb** for logging.
-To enable wandb, set `WANDB.ENABLE True` in the configuration file, or you can use the original tensorboard logging and set `WANDB.ENABLE False`.

 ## Using a Different Number of GPUs